 Luis Severino is clearly the guy I want on the mound if the Yankees must settle for the Wild Card.
 He pitched eight strong innings, allowing only three hits and the two runs on the 2nd inning homer.
 He walked one and struck out seven.
 As strong as he was pitching, he could have easily finished with a complete game.
 But at 95 pitches and a six-run lead, it was better to let D-Rob close it out.
 Sevy (13-6) lowered his season ERA to 2.93 with the performance.
 Nice job, Sevy!

 Didi Gregorius was clearly the hitting star with the home run and 4 RBI’s, but Chase Headley was 3-for-4 with a RBI and a run scored.
 He did record an out on one of those hits when he tried, unsuccessfully, to stretch a single to a double.
 Gary Sanchez chipped in two hits and a RBI.
 Even though he didn’t get a hit, Aaron Judge was still in the mix with two runs scored courtesy of the walks he took.
 Greg Bird, Brett Gardner and others…this was a great team win!

 Odds & Ends…

 Have a great Saturday!
-A new day and a new opportunity to win a game.
-Let’s Go Yankees!
+Let’s take the series with a win today.
+Go Yankees!